‘No equivalent anywhere in the world’: industry body slams Swiss due diligence and disclosure plans

 The proposal has been on hold while the EU confirmed cuts to the scope and ambition of CS3D and CSRD, via its ‘Omnibus I’ package, and the changes to scope are reflected in the Swiss proposal.

-However, Erich Herzog, general counsel for EconomieSuisse, said the plans still put more burden and legal liability on Swiss firms than EU peers face.
+However, Erich Herzog, general counsel for EconomieSuisse, said the plans would still put more burden and legal liability on Swiss firms than EU peers face.

 EconomieSuisse claims to represent around 100,000 businesses through 100 industry associations and 20 regional Swiss chambers of commerce.